-Dumfries and Galloway is now recognised as the pre-eminent area for cycling in the UK.- quite appropriate since the inventor of the bicycle made his 'boneshaker' just a few miles away from Greenhead.
+Dumfries and Galloway is now recognised as the pre-eminent area for cycling in the UK.- quite appropriate as the inventor of the bicycle made his 'boneshaker' just a few miles away from Greenhead.

 Whether you are looking to re-visit a means of travel not used since childhood, or hone your mountain biking skills, or anything in between, this can be catered for at Greenhead Lodge.

-With the huge network of rural back roads, daily routes can be tailored to the fitness and interests of your party.
-They range from upland moors devoid of human habitation, to rolling farmland, to coastal plains with only the rare crossing of an 'A' class road to remind you there is still another world out there.
+With the huge network of rural by-ways, daily routes can be tailored to the fitness and interests of your party.
+They range from upland moors devoid of human habitation, to rolling farmland, to coastal plains with only the rare crossing of an 'A' class road to remind you that there is still another world out there.

 Relatively easy going off-road sections through forest areas can be combined with tarmac for even greater variety or you could spend the entire day in the woods using competition standard tracks as well as the roads.
 Outside yard tap available for washing down the bikes.

-If you don't intend bringing your own bikes there is a selection available at the Lodge.
+If you don't intend bringing your own bikes there is a selection of basic machines available at the Lodge.

 A word of caution in that if you're a stranger to the bike seat, and you intend cycling most days then some toughening up of the posterior with a few outings before the holiday would be an idea, or at the very least include some suitably padded attire for that vulnerable area.